tnkr-repos/html-css-js/html.md

 `html` tells the browser to use the HTML5 specification to render this document
 - Attributes are pieces of data that are used to describe an element

+## HTML ENTITIES

+- Used to represent special characters on a webpage that cannot be typed directly in an HTML document

 ## HTML ELEMENT

 - Has exactly 2 children - `<head>` and `<body>`